-The “agenda” of releasing Chinese New Year products cannot really be compared to Pride, because some companies use it as a way to raise awareness of LGBT issues, proudly shout about the diversity they allegedly champion in their work culture and sometimes work with LGBT celebrities, models and designers or donate to LGBT charities.
+The “agenda” of releasing Chinese or Lunar New Year products cannot really be compared to Pride, because some companies use it as a way to raise awareness of LGBT issues, proudly shout about the diversity they allegedly champion in their work culture and sometimes work with LGBT celebrities, models and designers or donate to LGBT charities.
 With Chinese New Year, much like Christmas, Halloween and times like Eid and Ramadan, giving back and “doing good” or spreading awareness is not a focal point of companies’ marketing tactics.
 It is more often than not just a potentially highly profitable season.
 However, some do do this for Christmas, highlighting the need to think of those less fortunate during that period.

 But why can’t Chinese New Year be like that?
 Instead of exploiting one of their biggest consumer groups who they know have cash to splash in order to just to try and boost sales, why not use their voices, influence and reach to inspire and educate as well?
 Examples could be pledging to only use manufacturing warehouses and mills in China that adhere to proper quality standards and pay their labourers a fair wage, or donating profits to Chinese-based charities who aim to eradicate issues in China such as poverty, abandoned children and educational disparity as well as help marginalised groups.
 Sadly, there is more of a call to boycott anything made in China, rather than a call to help the labourers who are in need of the work they do producing textiles and other products.
-They could also diversify their workforces and executive boards with more East Asian people.
+They could also diversify their workforces and executive boards with more ESEA (East and Southeast Asian) people.

-Collaborating with Chinese designers to create products or collections, utilising Chinese celebrities and influencers to promote them, and having Chinese models be the face of them, are other steps that can be taken.
+Collaborating with Chinese and other ESEA designers to create products or collections, utilising Chinese celebrities and influencers to promote them, and having ESEA models be the face of them, are other steps that can be taken.
 I looked at 10 fashion companies with Chinese/Lunar New Year collections out this year – more than half of them featured explicitly Chinese/East Asian models.
 These brands were: Adidas (yes), Armani, Burberry (yes), Gucci (yes), Hugo Boss (none in men’s but two in women’s), Moschino (actually more like a Kellogg’s collaboration), Prada (yes, and one of few companies highlighting the plight of tigers as well), Ralph Lauren (one), Timberland (yes), and Versace.
 This representation is important.
 While of course, in the world of fashion and modelling, standards are extremely high and entirely focused on appearance so are not necessarily things everyone will aspire to attain or be like, the increase in East Asian faces shows that the diverse talent pool across these industries is as vital as any other.